PurdueROV-Archive/X8-MicroController/README.md

 9. go into the starter file
 10. run "make"
 11. Plug in your board via the mini-usb connector and run "make burn"
 12. Voila!
-Your Discovery board will now be running the simple blink program.
+Your board will now be running the simple blink program.